blues/app-accelerators/parking-lot-help-request/README.md

 1. Inside Settings, change the Fleet name input to something more useful (like "Lot L" for all devices in that particulat lot)
 ![How to rename a fleet name in Notehub](images/readme-notehub-fleet-names.png)

-1. Then click on the **Devices** link to see all the devices associated with that Notehub project, and simply update the fleet that device is assigned to by using the dropdown.
+1. Then click on the **Devices** link to see all the devices associated with that Notehub project, and update the fleet that device is assigned to by using the dropdown.
 ![Assign device to particular fleet in Notehub](images/readme-notehub-device-to-fleet.png)

 1. You can also rename the device from this page if you need to update its parking spot number in the same way.

 With this your Notehub backend is fully configured, and you’re ready to start setting up your Notecard.

 ## Notecard Firmware

-Although this is a "host-free" project because the Notecard itself can be configured to send notes to Notehub when the button is pressed, the Notecard still needs to be programmed to do so.
+This is a "host-free" project because the _Notecard itself_ can be configured to send notes to Notehub when the button is pressed.
+It may sound simple, but this is a pretty big deal.
+Typically, a host microcontroller is necessary to process logic like when a button is tapped something else (sending a note to Notehub) needs to happen, the fact that Notecard can do this without a host means big savings in terms of necessary hardware and necessary power the device needs to do its job (microcontrollers tend to be resource intensive).

 To set up the Notecard, refer to the [`README.md`](firmware/README.md) file in this project's `firmware` folder for full instructions under the [**Configure the Notecard**](firmware/README.md#configure-the-notecard) section.